What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-NightDriving \cite{NightDriving}, proposed in 2018, is collected in both urban and rural areas of Switzerland.
-The footage is recorded at a resolution of 1920×1080 using a GoPro camera. \cite{NightDriving} states that 35000 images are extracted and partitioned into five classes based on illumination conditions, including daytime, civil twilight, nautical twilight, astronomical twilight and nighttime.
-However, \href{https://people.ee.ethz.ch/~daid/NightDriving/}{official link} \cite{NightDriving} has become unavailable and only the 50 nighttime test images with annotations are \href{https://www.kaggle.com/datasets/ipythonx/nighttime-driving-dataset}{accessible online}.
+\paragraph{\textbf{NightDriving:}} Introduced in 2018, NightDriving \cite{NightDriving} contains recordings from several areas of Switzerland, acquired with a GoPro camera at a resolution of 1920×1080.
+According to \cite{NightDriving}, 35000 images are extracted and partitioned into five classes based on illumination conditions, including daytime, civil twilight, nautical twilight, astronomical twilight and nighttime.
+However, \href{https://people.ee.ethz.ch/~daid/NightDriving/}{official link} \cite{NightDriving} has become unavailable, and only the 50 nighttime test images with annotations are \href{https://www.kaggle.com/datasets/ipythonx/nighttime-driving-dataset}{accessible online}.
 The pixel-level annotation, aligned with the Cityscapes schema \cite{Cityscapes}, covers 19 semantic categories.
 Nevertheless, the annotation may suffer from some errors.
-For example, as shown in Fig.~\ref{fig:illumination_visualization} (a), the pedestrian is wrongly classified into the same category as the sidewalk.
+For example, as shown in Fig.~\ref{fig:illumination_visualization} (a), the pedestrian is incorrectly classified into the same category as the sidewalk.